 Paragraph 77: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2019 was determined based on an actuarial valuation prepared as of July 1, 2019, using the following key actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2020 was determined based on an actuarial valuation prepared as of July 1, 2020, using the following key actuarial assumptions and other inputs:

 Price Inflation 2.50 percent

 Salary increases, including price inflation 2.85 to 8.85 percent before July 1, 2028 and 3.25 to 9.25 percent after June 30, 2028

 Wage growth rate 2.85 percent before July 1, 2028 and3.25 percent after June 30, 2028

 Payroll growth rate 3.00 percent

 Long-term Rate of Return, net of investment expense, including price inflation 7.50 percent

 Municipal Bond Index Rate

-Prior Measurement Date 3.89 percent
+Prior Measurement Date 3.50 percent

-Measurement Date 3.50 percent
+Measurement Date 2.19 percent

 Year FNP is projected to be depleted N/A

 Single Equivalent Interest Rate, net of investment expense, including price inflation

 Prior Measurement Date 7.50 percent

 Measurement Date 7.50 percent

-Cost of Living Adjustment 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
-Mortality Pre-retirement mortality rates were based on the RP-2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.
+Cost of Living Adjustment 1.0% for January 2019 through January 2023, then increasing by 0.1% each year up to 1.5% annually.
+Mortality Pre-retirement mortality rates were based on the RP-2014 white collar employee table, male rates set back 5 years and female rates set back 7 years.
 Generational projection uses the MP-2015 scale.
 Post-retirement mortality rates were based on the RP-2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
 Generational projection uses the MP-2015 scale.
 Post-disability mortality rates were based on the RP-2014 disabled retiree mortality table, without adjustment.

-The actuarial assumptions used in the July 1, 2019 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
-Many of the assumptions prescribed are based on the full experience study report, dated June 5, 2015, that covered the six-year period beginning July 1, 2008 and ending June 30, 2014.
-The TRA Board commissioned a review of the economic assumptions used in the actuarial valuation and the findings and recommendations were provided to the Board at their November 2017 meeting and approved by the LCPR on February 19, 2018.
-Those recommendations are reflected in the July 1, 2019 funding valuation as well as the TPL at the current Measurement Date.
-A four-year experience study was completed in June 2019, but it contained no significant recommended changes to the assumptions used in the 2018 funding and GASB reports.
+The actuarial assumptions used in the July 1, 2020 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
+The assumptions prescribed are based on the experience study report, dated June 28, 2019, that covered the four-year period beginning July 1, 2014 and ending June 30, 2018.